-• Demonstrate our commitment to continued technical innovation and leadership across the care continuum.
+- Demonstrate our commitment to continuous technical innovation and leadership across the care continuum.
 Our advanced technology in imaging is supported by an internal team of scientists and engineers dedicated to continuous innovation.
-We believe that as the Swoop scanner becomes integrated into ICUs and sites across medical practices, we will gain more insights into our product's usability and potentially develop automated analysis of images that we believe will lead to further efficiencies in patient diagnosis.
+Our pace of AI-powered software iterations allows further improvements of image quality, consistency, and image sequences for the clinical uses of our technology.
+As the Swoop® system becomes integrated into ICUs and sites across medical practices, we are dedicated to gaining more insights into our product's usability and potentially develop the automated analysis of images that we believe will lead to further efficiencies in patient diagnosis.
 We plan to continue developing our technology to expand into new imaging applications to enable us to reach the broader care continuum through diagnosis and treatment.
-In the future, we plan to introduce a further enhanced MRI system designed to conduct neuroimaging and imaging of other extremities for interventional procedures.
+In the future, we plan to introduce a further enhanced MRI system designed to conduct neuroimaging and imaging of other parts of the human anatomy. - Expand clinical validation data and publications.
+There are over 50 conference presentations and publications discussing the clinical benefits of our Swoop® system.
+The Journal of American Medical Association (JAMA) published a detailed study conducted at the Yale-New Haven Hospital on how the Swoop® system successfully detected abnormal neuroimaging findings at the bedside of patients in the ICU, demonstrating the capability of ultra-low-field, point-of-care MRI to obtain neuroimaging at the bedside in intensive care settings.
+We are also partnering with multiple sites, including Massachusetts General Hospital and SUNY Buffalo, for an upcoming study to examine the use of the Swoop system to assess acute ischemic stroke in the emergency department setting.